ni554n/redium/README.md

 However, it **won’t** auto redirect if you are on medium.com webpage so that free articles can be read as usual.

 But if you open the article in a new tab, or manually click the extension icon, it'll redirect that webpage to the selected proxy.
-You can also assign a [keyboard shortcut](chrome://extensions/shortcuts) to trigger redirection.
+You can also assign a keyboard shortcut for it from chrome://extensions/shortcuts.

 > 🔥 12ft supports many websites other than medium.com but it's kinda hit-or-miss on medium itself.
 However it provides the best viewing experience when it works.